rOpenGov/user-2017-ropengov-abstract/user-2017-ropengov-abstract.md

 **Webpages**: [https://ropengov.github.io](https://ropengov.github.io)

-Pedagogical aspects and best practices in teaching with R
+Pedagogical aspects and best practices in teaching with R. Transition of Statistics courses to a modern active learning format.
+Facilitating interactive learning.

+**Open science in practice**

-  1. Open science in practice.
-Good experiences that students can start from a simple Rmarkdown workflow and expand that.
+Students can start from a simple Rmarkdown workflow and expand that.

-  1. tidy data principles
-  1. Reproducible research / workflows.
+Reproducible research / workflows.
 Potential of R packages (targeted tools, open science, reproducible research) easier to explain to experienced statisticians that have years of experience on repetitive tasks; compared to undergraduate students.

-  1. Code review
-  1. Open collaboration model.
+Good Enough Practices for Scientific Computing @Wilson2016

+Tidy data principles

+**Code review**

+**Open collaboration model**

 If teaching is coupled with open collaboration model ie. straight from start using custom built R package, this can highlight the open development model and its dynamic potential.
 Not just a free replacement for commercial stats software but a collaborative platform for developing solutions and utilities, including ggplot themes, raport templates, rstudio-add-ins, shiny-modules, database functions etc.

+**Levels of teaching**

-  1. Levels of teaching (from beginner to advanced statisticians)
+From beginner to advanced statisticians.

 Academy vs. Public sector ?

 Fast to the level of "getting things done" (avoid the trap of many programs)

-Transition of Statistics courses to a modern active learning format.

-Facilitating interactive learning.
+**Educational resources**

+R community could better support teaching with R by.. collections of open teaching materials, sharing best practices etc..

 Research and collect learning goals and existing active learning materials; facilitate the identification, development, and/or improvement of learning goals for the course; research and develop measures of students’ prior knowledge; develop activities, problem sets, pre-class preparation assignments, and other curricular materials that target the learning goals.

 Document and archive course materials on Github and Canvas using modern sustainable techniques that facilitate collaboration and sharing.

-Developing educational resources for population genetics in R: an open and collaborative approach @Kamvar2017
+Developing educational resources in R: an open and collaborative approach with open tutorial collections @Kamvar2017

-Textual citations, e.g., @Wilson2016 jumped over the fence, and parenthetical citations, e.g., the fence was jumped [@Wilson2016], may appear within the abstract.

-R community could better support teaching with R by.. collections of open teaching materials, sharing best practices etc..